niqdev/my-awesome/README.md

 * exclude `source:telegram` tag
 * add tag count in `/tags` page
 * add pagination in `/tag` page
-* in homepage group and list by `path`: show only the first N (configurable) without pagination
+* in homepage group and list by `path` (folder): show only the first N (configurable) without pagination ordered by timestamp
 * add `/path` page: list all items in that page with pagination

 ## Development